-The Soup Kitchen has elected to fund its NY Unemployment Compensation Insurance under the Benefit Reimbursement Method.
-Under this plan, the Soup Kitchen is required to reimburse the NY Unemployment Trust Fund for benefits paid to its former employees and charged to its account with the State.
-The Soup Kitchen's agency trust fund is managed by an outside organization.
-The balance as of December 31, 2021, was \$25,857.
+The Soup Kitchen has elected to fund its NY Unemployment Compensation Insurance under a grantor trust agreement funded collaboratively with other non-profit organizations.
+The Soup Kitchen's grantor trust fund is managed by an outside organization.
+The balance as of December 31, 2023, was \$20,928 and is included in investments.